taitberlette/wasp-os-companion/README.md

  - Get phone notifications.
  - Get now playing media.
  - Control now playing media.
+ - Update the watch with a new firmware version either from local storage, the latest [GitHub Action](https://github.com/daniel-thompson/wasp-os/actions), or the latest [GitHub Release](https://github.com/daniel-thompson/wasp-os/releases).
  - Allows watch apps to make web requests (see [networking](.docs/NETWORK.md)).
  - App UI mirrors watch applications (for example, if the alarm app isn't enabled, this app doesn't show options for the alarm app).
  - Runs in the background so you can get notifications and control music even if the app is closed.